P5vc/Documentation/About/About.md

 The second major problem was more general.
 Priveasy was looking into buying the rights to an extremely short URL, to use for a new privacy service.
 However, the backend, as it was written, only updated once every three hours: no one would want to have to wait three hours after generating a shortened URL, to use it.
 As a matter of fact, this problem applied to all of our other services: no one would want to wait 24 hours to be able to download their VPN credentials after paying for them; no one would want to wait three hours for the email forwarder they created to start working, etc. Therefore, the task of rewriting the backend to properly utilize a powerful database was undertaken.

 Because all of the changes being made required modifying almost everything, the decision was made to start afresh, and rebuild from scratch.
-A new repository was initialized, and Priveasy started over.
+A new repository was initialized on `Monday, March 23, 2020 1:29:43 AM GMT-04:00 DST`, and Priveasy started over.
 Once the base rebuild was done, the first few commits were made, and Priveasy 2.0 was officially in production.

 ###### Log of major commits made to Priveasy v1.x: